UX Case Study - Weather notification application

 #3.
 Rapid Prototyping

-2. On “Select weather type” screen, users can select what kind of weather events they want to be notified.
-Selected weather types are shows up at the top of the screen as weather icons.
+2. On the "Select weather type" screen, users choose which weather events to be notified about.
+Selected types appear as weather icons at the top.

-4. On the last screen, AWeather informs users that everything has finished.
-If users want to change alarm settings, simply tab the “Alarm Settings” button at the bottom of the screen.
-This makes users to iterate one step from screen 2 to screen 3.
+4. On the final screen, AWeather confirms that everything is set.
+To change the settings, users tap "Alarm Settings" at the bottom and iterate from screen 2 to screen 3.

 • Thunderstorm